 Since its inception in 2019, AEW has consistently hosted its marquee All Out event on Labor Day weekend.
 While All Out typically ranks among AEW’s most significant shows each year, this time it falls on September 3rd, precisely one week after the monumental All In London event at Wembley Stadium.

-It was said that Tony Khan is recreating failed Vince McMahon experiment with this scheduling.
+It was said that Tony Khan is recreating a failed Vince McMahon experiment with this scheduling.
 That might not be 100% the case.

 Advertising